FourjsGenero/fgljp/README.md

 # Known problems
 Currently its impossible to terminate fgljp with Control-c in the windows console (see FGL issue FGL-5697).
-One needs to use `taskkill /f /im fglrun.exe` currently to terminat the process.
+One needs to use `taskkill /f /im fglrun.exe` currently to terminate the process.